-Finnish form of ERIC
+Finnish and Estonian form of Eric

 .
 A famous bearer was the architect Eero Saarinen (1910-1961).

-EIJA f Finnish
+Eija f Finnish

 Possibly from the Finnish happy exclamation eijaa

-EINO m Finnish
+Eino m Finnish

 Meaning unknown, possibly a Finnish form of a Scandinavian name.

-EMMA f English, French, Italian, Spanish, Swedish, Norwegian, Danish, Icelandic, Finnish, Dutch, German, Ancient Germanic
+Emma f English, French, Italian, Spanish, Catalan, Swedish, Norwegian, Danish, Icelandic, Finnish, Dutch, German, Hungarian, Ancient Germanic

 Originally a short form of Germanic names that began with the element ermen

 .
-It was introduced to England by Emma of Normandy, who was the wife both of king Ethelred II (and by him the mother of Edward the Confessor) and later of king Canute.
+It was introduced to England by Emma of Normandy, who was the wife both of King Ethelred II (and by him the mother of Edward the Confessor) and later of King Canute.
 It was also borne by an 11th-century Austrian saint, who is sometimes called Hemma

-ERIK m Swedish, Norwegian, Danish, Finnish, Czech, Slovak, Slovene, Croatian, Hungarian, German, Dutch, English
+Erik m Swedish, Norwegian, Danish, Finnish, Estonian, Czech, Slovak, Slovene, Croatian, Hungarian, German, Dutch, English

-Scandinavian form of ERIC
+Scandinavian form of Eric

 .
 This was the name of kings of Sweden, Denmark and Norway.
 King Erik IX of Sweden (12th century) is the patron saint of that country.

-ERIKA f Swedish, Norwegian, Danish, Finnish, German, Hungarian, Czech, Slovene, Croatian, English, Italian
+Erika f Swedish, Norwegian, Danish, Finnish, Estonian, German, Hungarian, Czech, Slovak, Slovene, Croatian, English, Italian

-Feminine form of ERIK
+Feminine form of Erik

 .
 It also coincides with the word for "heather" in some languages.

-FILIP m Swedish, Norwegian, Danish, Dutch, Czech, Slovak, Bulgarian, Polish, Croatian, Serbian, Slovene, Macedonian, Romanian, Finnish
+Filip m Swedish, Norwegian, Danish, Dutch, Czech, Slovak, Bulgarian, Polish, Croatian, Serbian, Slovene, Macedonian, Romanian, Finnish

-GABRIEL m French, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Finnish, Catalan, English, Romanian, Polish, Czech, Slovak, Biblical, Biblical Latin, Biblical Greek
+Gabriel m French, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Finnish, Catalan, English, Romanian, Polish, Czech, Slovak, Georgian, Biblical, Biblical Latin, Biblical Greek

 From the Hebrew name גַבְרִיאֵל (Gavri'el)

-meaning "God is my strong man".
-Gabriel was one of the seven archangels in Hebrew tradition, often appearing as a messenger of God.
+meaning "God".
+Gabriel is an archangel in Hebrew tradition, often appearing as a messenger of God.
 In the Old Testament he is sent to interpret the visions of the prophet Daniel

 , while in the New Testament he serves as the announcer of the births of John